Continuing education course in Diplomacy in the Digital Age

 - Pascal Lago, Senior Researcher Smart Government and Swiss Security Policy, Avenir Suisse, Author of “An International Think Tank Report on Security in Europe”

-- Tim Lloyd, Strategy & Client Service Director at Helpful Technology Ltd
+- Tim Lloyd, Managing Director and co-owner at Helpful Technology Ltd, London, UK

 - Nicolas Zahn, Expert on Digital Governance, Co-Author of “Making Sense of Artificial Intelligence: Why Switzerland Should Support a Scientific UN Panel to Assess the Rise of AI”